The Exoscale Flexible Storage template aims at empowering users to manage their instance’s disk/storage as they deem fit, by providing:

 /dev/mapper/vg.flex-lv.data 20G 53M 20G 1% /data

-Which you may want to add to /etc/fstab to allow its automatic mounting at boot time:
+You may want to add to /etc/fstab to allow automatic mounting at boot time:

 $ grep /data /etc/fstab